Beijing Mansion Hosts Chinese Restaurant Awards New Wave 2023 Dinner

 He walks past noodles boiling in large pots and cooks slicing perfect filets of tuna, into his dry-storage room.
 Shelves are lined with bonito flakes, rice wine, wasabi, soy sauce, and fermented shrimp paste.
 The droning hum from the walk-in cooler all but silences the bustle of staff scurrying to prepare for a busy night.
 A young man in kitchen whites and sporting a serious expression hurries past, carrying yuzu and sprigs of lemongrass.
 My host leans down to open a five-gallon pail, exposing a murky liquid with a pungent aroma.
 “I make my own ponzu vinegar,” he tells me, savouring my surprise.

 Italian-born Posteraro is so drawn to Asian cuisine that he passed on the opportunity to open the Four Seasons in Milan to accept a two-year tenure in Singapore.
-“I would wake up first thing in the morning to visit the huge outdoor wet markets [so named because the ice preserving all the fresh produce would melt in the heat] and was inspired by the bounty of different fish and herbs and fruits and spice.
+“I would wake up first thing in the morning to visit the huge outdoor wet markets and was inspired by the bounty of different fish and herbs and fruits and spice.
 I was amazed by their ability to bring levels of flavour and acidity to a dish.
 Harnessing these ingredients in a discerning way gives my native Mediterranean dishes a different dimension.”